kavishgr/kavishgr.github.io/docs/vim.md

 :%! sort -u
 ```

-## Run shell commands and put the output in the vim buffer or file:
+## Run shell commands and put the output in the vim buffer or file

 Hit `!` twice, and you'll get a vim prompt in the bottom left corner that looks like this: